-- (1) The purpose of a variance is to vary or adjust the strict application of applicable requirements within this article when the strict application of the code cannot be accomplished due to unique characteristics affecting the land or improvements, or when the strict application of the code would result in a practical difficulty or unnecessary hardship that would deprive the owner of reasonable use of the property. - (2) Variances should normally be limited to regulations pertaining to height or width of structures or the size of yard and open spaces where a departure from the literal interpretation of this article will not be contrary to the public interest or establish a precedent that would undermine the purpose and intent of this article as described in section 54-32. - (3) Use variances shall not be permitted.
+(1) The purpose of a variance is to vary or adjust the strict application of applicable requirements within this article when the strict application of the code cannot be accomplished due to unique characteristics affecting the land or improvements, or when the strict application of the code would result in a practical difficulty or unnecessary hardship that would deprive the owner of reasonable use of the property.

-(e) Criteria for Decision
+(2) Variances should normally be limited to regulations pertaining to height or width of structures or the size of yard and open spaces where a departure from the literal interpretation of this article will not be contrary to the public interest or establish a precedent that would undermine the purpose and intent of this article as described in section 54-32.

-- (1) Variance applications will be granted if the following criteria are satisfied: - a.
+- (3) Use variances shall not be permitted. - (b) Criteria for Decision - (1) Variance applications will be granted if the following criteria are satisfied: - a.
 There are special circumstances applicable to a single lot that are not self-imposed and that do not apply generally to other property in the same zone district and vicinity, including but not limited to size, shape, topography, location, surroundings, physical characteristics, natural forces, or by government actions for which no compensation was paid.
 Such special circumstances of the lot either create an extraordinary hardship in the form of a substantial and unjustified limitation on the reasonable use or economic return on the property, or practical difficulties result from strict compliance with the minimum standards. - b.
-The Variance will not be materially contrary to the public safety, health, or welfare. - c.
-The Variance does not cause significant material adverse impacts on surrounding properties or infrastructure improvements in the vicinity. - d.
-The Variance will not materially undermine the intent and purpose of this ordinance or the applicable zone district. - e.
-The Variance approved is the minimum necessary to avoid extraordinary hardship or practical difficulties.
+The Variance will not be materially contrary to the public safety, health, or welfare.